Querying¶

 // SELECT * FROM `my_table` WHERE `field` = `other_field`

-New in version 9.3.1.
+Added in version 9.3.1.

 You can also use some function or non supported stuff on field part by using a RAW entry in the query: